verificarlo/verificarlo/README.md

 One should note when using the QUAD backend, that the round operations during MCA computation always use round-to-zero mode.

+In Random Round mode, the exact operations in given virtual precision are preserved.

 ### Examples

 The `tests/` directory contains various examples of Verificarlo usage.